EffectOrientedProgramming/book/Chapters/04_Initialization.md

         Dough()
 ```

+In ZIO all managed Effects are contained in ZIO objects, and all Effectful functions return a ZIO object.

 Looking at the code from the inside out, the `defer` block executes the `printLine` Effect by calling `.run`, but does *not* call `.run` for `Dough`.
-The result of the `defer` is an Effect, because `defer` always produces an Effect.
+`defer` always produces an Effect, so the result of the `defer` block is an Effect.
-In ZIO all managed Effects are contained in ZIO objects.
-Thus, all Effectful functions return a ZIO object.

-This ZIO is passed to `ZLayer.fromZIO` which produces a `ZLayer` object (which is also a ZIO) containing a `Dough` object.
+The `defer` Effect is passed to `ZLayer.fromZIO` which produces a `ZLayer` object (also an Effect) containing a `Dough` object.

 ## Multiple Dependencies

-The requirements for each ZIO operation are tracked and combined automatically.
+Once the `Dough` has risen, we need to bake it.
+For this we will need some way to apply `Heat`:

 ```scala 3 mdoc:silent
 import zio.*